Schweber/hdrop/README.md

 # hdrop

-This script emulates the main features of [tdrop](https://github.com/noctuid/tdrop) in Hyprland:
+This Bash script emulates the main features of [tdrop](https://github.com/noctuid/tdrop) in Hyprland:

 - if the specified program is not running: launch it and bring it to the foreground.
 - if the specified program is already running on another workspace: bring it to the current workspace and focus it.